crytic/echidna/README.md

 If you'd prefer to build from source, use [Stack](https://docs.haskellstack.org/en/stable/README/).
 `stack install` should build and compile `echidna-test` in `~/.local/bin`.
 You will need to link against libreadline and libsecp256k1 (built with recovery enabled), which should be installed with the package manager of your choosing.
+Additionally, you need to install the latest release of [libff](https://github.com/scipr-lab/libff) (you can take a look to [this script](.travis/install-libff.sh) used in our CI tests)
 If you're getting errors building related to linking, try tinkering with `--extra-include-dirs` and `--extra-lib-dirs`.

 ## Getting help